kareman/Patterns/README.md

 ## Contributing
-Contributions are most welcome 🙌
+Contributions are most welcome 🙌.

 Especially suggestions for a better name.

 ## License

+MIT

 ```
 Patterns